haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Wisdom is your spellcasting ability for your ranger spells, since your magic draws on your attunement to nature.
 You use your Wisdom whenever a spell refers to your spellcasting ability.
 In addition, you use your Wisdom modifier when setting the saving throw DC for a ranger spell you cast and when making an attack roll with one.
 Spell save DC = 8 + your proficiency bonus + your Wisdom modifier
-Spell attack modifier = your proficiency bonus + your Wisdom modifier Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 36
+Spell attack modifier = your proficiency bonus + your Wisdom modifier

 Ranger Archetype
 At 3rd level, you choose an archetype that you strive to emulate, such as the Hunter.
 Your choice grants you features at 3rd level and again at 7th, 11th, and 15th level.